 Chevron recognizes the value of fresh water as a fundamental social, environmental and economic resource.
-As a global company, we know that access to sufficient sources of water is essential for the communities where we operate as well as to our business.
-Our ability to produce energy around the world is dependent upon our ability to access sufficient sources of water, including fresh water and water of lower quality, such as recycled waste water.
-As users of this critical natural resource, we must manage it for the good of society, ecosystems and industry, which includes improving our water use efficiency and continued focus on water-related social and environmental impacts.
+As a global company, we know that access to sufficient sources of water, including fresh water and water of lower quality, is essential for the communities where we operate as well as for our ability to produce energy around the world.
+As users of this critical natural resource, we must manage it responsibly.
+This includes improving our water-use efficiency and continuing our focus on managing water-related social and environmental impacts.

 With respect to fresh water, Chevron strives to:

 - Continually improve environmental performance and reduce impacts from our operations.

 - Integrate freshwater conservation and efficiency drivers into our business decision-making processes and operational management.